astro-panda/hotchocolate-middleware-parser/README.md

 # hotchocolate-middleware-parser
-A parser to manually handle HotChocolate's middleware
+A C# parser to manually handle HotChocolate's middleware